az-devv/Registration-Program/README.md

 # Registration Program
-Simple registration program written in Python and json that hashes usernames and passwords when signing up and checking the database when logging in.
+Simple registration program written in Python and json that hashes usernames and passwords when signing up and checks the database when logging in.